Click here for more information about this exciting field.

 If you have questions about your eligibility, or which program is right for you, we encourage you to contact Ellen Neiley Ritter, our Dean of Students at 888.267.1206 ext.
 101, to discuss your interest in coaching and whether our program would be a good fit.

 The majority of our courses are taught through teleconferences or video conferences, meaning that you call into a specific telephone number, enter an access code, and join your instructor and fellow students in an interactional and often lively discussion during set times for each class.
 They are fun, enriching, and often life changing.
-If you aren’t really sure what a teleconference is like, listen to a previously recorded class here.
+You can listen to a previously recorded class here.

 We keep our classes small so that you will have many opportunities to coach and be coached by your classmates.
 There are usually at least 4 students in each class, with most classes having a maximum of 12.

-We also offer numerous Self-Directed courses which are done on the computer at your own pace.
-These courses are electives and do not compromise a complete program leading to credentialing or certification.
+We also offer numerous Self-Directed courses which are done on a computer, working at your own pace.
+These courses are electives and do not compromise a complete program leading to credentialing.